 Meanwhile, there is a renewed focus on the role of science, although conversely, for some, medical mistrust is high, particularly regarding the COVID-19 vaccine.
 While healthcare & pharmaceutical is built on the premise of Evidence-Based Value, transparency, expert advice, and verifiable claims—made easily accessible to consumers—is increasingly important for healthcare & pharmaceutical products and services.

 People are increasingly advocating for healthcare on their own terms.
-Along with the pandemic, this trend has fuelled the adoption and advancement of Responsible Telehealth.
+Along with the pandemic, this trend has fuelled the adoption and advancement of Responsible Telehealth and Emerging FemTech.
 Leveraging mobile video conferencing, IoT, and advanced analytics, telehealth is a cost-effective alternative or supplement to traditional care.
 Online pharmacies are also gaining popularity, offering greater value, choice, and on-demand delivery options.

 The pervasiveness of Quantified Self and connected self-tracking devices will further accelerate the field of remote patient monitoring, diagnostics, and treatment.
-There are several advancements in sensor technology, produced using Nanomanufacturing and incorporated into smart textiles, other wearables, and Embedded Health Monitoring Sensors.
+There are several advancements in sensor technology, produced using Nanomedince approaches and incorporated into smart textiles, other wearables, and Embedded Health Monitoring Sensors.

 Advancements in predictive analytics and artificial intelligence enable medical professionals and scientists to make decisions with greater speed and acuity.
 AI platforms connect data and insights across an often-fragmented landscape, facilitating optimized workflows like precision treatment, diagnostic medical imaging, and drug discovery.
 While the industry has been progressively adopting digital solutions for the last several years, the pandemic pushed digital transformation from an opportunity to an imperative.